stefdeblois/stefdeblois.github.io/posts/2016-12-02-data-systems-agility.md

 In the end, Business Intelligence is about having your end-users feel happy and empowered to have a solution at their fingertips that helps them answering the questions they have.
 In Data Science, it is about making other applications add value to the business by behaving dynamically.
-This can take many forms like a web page recommendation, an adaptive call center script, or something l ike a scoring algorithm to determine which customers to make an offer to.
+This can take many forms like a web page recommendation, an adaptive call center script, or something like a scoring algorithm to determine which customers to make an offer to.

 But how do you get there?
 It’s a *long* drive from Yellowknife to Punta Arenas… How to avoid the Big Bang approach and the familiar paralysis and waste that it creates?

 First of all: start small.
 Identify the most valuable **little** piece of software you can build, and then do it.
-Practice [dirty data modeling](https://sdeblois.github.io/2016-11-14-dirty-data-modeling/), get involved and *focus* on this small but valuable little piece of software that you want to build.
+Get involved and *focus* on this small but valuable little piece of software that you want to build.
 Following agile practices, you want this first software iteration to stand by itself, to be executable and to *do* something for the business (like this kick scooter).
 Using the first iteration to build the backend of a Harley-Davidson will not bring much value in the short term, because it just can't run and generates zero useful feedback.